 - Between men and women generally

 - Between persons with a disability and persons without

 - Between persons with dependants and persons without

 In addition, we must have regard to the desirability of promoting good relations between persons of different religious belief, political opinion or racial group.

 Our Equality Scheme is a statement of our commitment to the promotion of equality of opportunity and good relations and also outlines how it will meet its obligations under Section 75.
 The Equality Commission for Northern Ireland recently approved our first Equality Scheme which has been prepared in accordance with the Commission’s guidance.

-Section 49A of the Disability Discrimination Act 1995 (DDA 1995) (as amended by the Disability Discrimination (NI) Order 2006) requires us, in carrying out our functions, to have due regard to the need to:
+Under Section 49A of the Disability Discrimination Act 1995 (DDA 1995) (as amended by Article 5 of the Disability Discrimination (Northern Ireland) Order 2006), Council is required, when carrying out our functions, to have due regard to the need to:

 - promote positive attitudes towards disabled people; and

 - encourage participation by disabled people in public life.

 These are collectively referred to as the ‘disability duties’.